ambernegi/Documentation/docs/developers-guide.md

 ### General Questions

-**Q: How much does Google Maps API cost?**
+**How much does Google Maps API cost?**

-A: Google Maps API offers a generous free tier with $200 monthly credit.
+Google Maps API offers a generous free tier with $200 monthly credit.
 Beyond that, pricing varies by service, typically $0.005-$0.017 per request.

+---

-**Q: Do I need a credit card to use the API?**
+**Do I need a credit card to use the API?**

-A: Yes, a billing account is required even for free tier usage.
+Yes, a billing account is required even for free tier usage.
 This helps Google prevent abuse and allows for usage monitoring.

+---

-**Q: Can I use the API for commercial applications?**
+**Can I use the API for commercial applications?**

-A: Yes, Google Maps API can be used for commercial applications, but you must comply with the Terms of Service and attribution requirements.
+Yes, Google Maps API can be used for commercial applications, but you must comply with the Terms of Service and attribution requirements.

+---

 ### Technical Questions

-**Q: How do I handle API errors?**
+**How do I handle API errors?**

-A: Always check the `status` field in API responses.
+Always check the `status` field in API responses.
 Common status codes include `OK`, `ZERO_RESULTS`, `OVER_QUERY_LIMIT`, and `REQUEST_DENIED`.

+---

-**Q: Can I cache API responses?**
+**Can I cache API responses?**

-A: Limited caching is allowed, but you cannot store map tiles or imagery for extended periods.
+Limited caching is allowed, but you cannot store map tiles or imagery for extended periods.
 Check the Terms of Service for specific guidelines.

+---

-**Q: How do I implement rate limiting?**
+**How do I implement rate limiting?**

-A: Monitor your request count and implement delays when approaching limits.
+Monitor your request count and implement delays when approaching limits.
 Use exponential backoff for retry logic.

+---

 ### Security Questions

-**Q: How do I secure my API key?**
+**How do I secure my API key?**

-A: Restrict your API key to specific domains/IPs, use environment variables, and never expose keys in client-side code.
+Restrict your API key to specific domains/IPs, use environment variables, and never expose keys in client-side code.

+---

-**Q: What if my API key is compromised?**
+**What if my API key is compromised?**

-A: Immediately regenerate the key in Google Cloud Console and update your applications.
+Immediately regenerate the key in Google Cloud Console and update your applications.
 Monitor for unusual usage patterns.

+---

-**Q: Can I use the API server-side only?**
+**Can I use the API server-side only?**

-A: Yes, server-side usage is recommended for sensitive operations as it keeps your API key secure.
+Yes, server-side usage is recommended for sensitive operations as it keeps your API key secure.

+---

 ### Integration Questions

-**Q: Which programming languages are supported?**
+**Which programming languages are supported?**

-A: Google Maps API is language-agnostic.
+Google Maps API is language-agnostic.
 Any language that can make HTTP requests can use the API.
 Official libraries are available for JavaScript, Python, Java, and other languages.

+---

-**Q: How do I handle mobile applications?**
+**How do I handle mobile applications?**

-A: For mobile apps, use the Maps SDK for Android or iOS.
+For mobile apps, use the Maps SDK for Android or iOS.
 For web apps, use the Maps JavaScript API.

+---

-**Q: Can I use the API offline?**
+**Can I use the API offline?**

-A: No, Google Maps API requires an internet connection.
+No, Google Maps API requires an internet connection.
 Consider downloading necessary data for offline scenarios.

+---

 ### Billing Questions

-**Q: How do I monitor my usage?**
+**How do I monitor my usage?**

-A: Use the Google Cloud Console to monitor API usage, set up billing alerts, and track costs by service.
+Use the Google Cloud Console to monitor API usage, set up billing alerts, and track costs by service.

+---

-**Q: What happens if I exceed my quota?**
+**What happens if I exceed my quota?**

-A: Requests will return error 429 (Too Many Requests).
+Requests will return error 429 (Too Many Requests).
 Implement proper error handling and consider upgrading your quota.

+---

-**Q: Can I get a refund for accidental charges?**
+**Can I get a refund for accidental charges?**

-A: Contact Google Cloud Support for billing issues.
+Contact Google Cloud Support for billing issues.
 They may provide credits for legitimate mistakes.

+---

 ### Support Questions

-**Q: Where can I get help with the API?**
+**Where can I get help with the API?**

-A: Check the official documentation, Stack Overflow, or contact Google Cloud Support for technical issues.
+Check the official documentation, Stack Overflow, or contact Google Cloud Support for technical issues.

+---

-**Q: Is there a community forum?**
+**Is there a community forum?**

-A: Yes, the Google Maps Platform community forum is available for developers to ask questions and share solutions.
+Yes, the Google Maps Platform community forum is available for developers to ask questions and share solutions.

+---

-**Q: How do I report bugs?**
+**How do I report bugs?**

-A: Use the Google Cloud Console to report issues or contact support directly for critical problems.
+Use the Google Cloud Console to report issues or contact support directly for critical problems.

+---

 ## Next Steps